jackvial/processing-100-million-row-csv-in-memory/README.md

         - Populating buffer, data views, zero-copy
         - How to store strings using a dictionary and index
 5. Grouping and summing the data example
+6. Drop duplicates example, need more data in memory
 6. Simple Columnar DataFrame Library
 7. ArrowJS.
 PolarsJS.
 8. Python Ecosystem